 - Production of the RSO Showcase in the Bone Student Center.
 This event showcases the talents of numerous performing-arts student organizations, all in one exciting show.

-- Sponsorship of the Dance Workshops! program, which assists in bringing guest dance teachers to campus, in addition to holding weekly Friday company class for ISDA members.
+- Sponsorship of the Dance Workshops! program, which assists in bringing guest dance teachers to campus, in addition to holding a weekly Friday company class for DA members.

 - Hosting Guest Artist Residencies in both the fall and spring semesters.
 These events include new choreographic works, master classes, presentations, and Q & A sessions with the artists.

-Please contact Faculty Advisor Sara Semonis at (309) 438-8021 or email@example.com if you are interested in being a member of ISDA.
+Please e-mail faculty advisors Sara Semonis (firstname.lastname@example.org) or Darby Wilde (email@example.com) if you are interested in being a member of Dance Association.